Schaudge/MisMatchFinder/README.md

 2024-07-25T02:43:59.321Z INFO [mismatchfinder] Found 1623 somatic mismatches
 ```

-once we have the vcf (can be found in the [Zenodo](https://doi.org/10.5281/zenodo.12754454) or [example](example/plasma_DNA_demo_bamsites.vcf.gz)), we can perform signature deconvolution in R with user desired tools.
-For example, we used sigminer(v2.3.0) with COSMIC mutational signature v3.2 for the demostration.
+Once we have the variants called by MisMatchFinder as a vcf file (test data can be found in the [Zenodo](https://doi.org/10.5281/zenodo.12754454) or [example](example/plasma_DNA_demo_bamsites.vcf.gz)), we can perform mutational signature deconvolution in R with user-selected tools.
+For example, we used sigminer(v2.3.0) with COSMIC mutational signature v3.2 for the following demostration:

 ```R
 library(data.table)